dybran/App-Deployment-on-Kubernetes-Cluster/App-Deployment-on-K8s-Cluster.md

 ![](./images/lens7.PNG)
 ![](./images/lens20.PNG)

-__We have deployed our application on Kubernetes for production, while also implementing monitoring via Kubernetes Lens.__.
+__We have deployed our application on Kubernetes, while also implementing monitoring via Kubernetes Lens.__.